joomla/rfc/proposed/rfc-voting.md

 4. The measure passes if a simple majority of the votes cast are “in favor”, i.e., tne number of "in favor" votes is greater than the number of "against" votes.
 The measure does not pass otherwise.
 5. The RfC votes are not secret.
-Names and votes will be published as an appendix to the RfC, independent from the outcome of the vote.
+Names and votes will be published in the Meta document of the RfC, independent from the outcome of the vote.

 _N.B.: “Abstain” votes are counted only for quorum, and are not counted when calculating majority._

+## 2. Rejection Vote

+1. Production Department Team Leaders and the Production Department Coordinator may vote on Rejection measures for **Features** and **Specifications**.
+4. The Rejection vote is conducted in the Production Department lead by the Production Department Coordinator.
+   There are no formal requirements beside the quorum and the majority.
+6. Half or more of the voting members must vote for the vote to be valid.
+7. The measure passes if a simple majority of the votes cast are “in favor” (i.e., the proposal is rejected).
+   The measure does not pass otherwise (i.e., the proposal passes on to Entrance Vote).
+8. Responsibility for vote tallying is shared between the Production Department Coordinator and the Sponsor of the RfC, both of whom should confirm the result.

-## 2. Entrance Vote
+## 3. Entrance Vote

 2. All members of Open Source Matters (Class 1, 2 or 3) may vote on Entrance measures.